JoannaRoy/jo-website/src/blog_data/04_miscellaneou(list)s/new_words.md

 - **Edification**: the instruction or improvement of a person morally or intellectually.
   "the idea that art's main purpose is to supply moral uplift and edification"

-- **Fornication**: the act of having sex. courtesy of lizzo, not to be confused with convocation.

 - **Fickle**: changing frequently, especially as regards one's loyalties, interests, or affection.

 - **Cathartic**: providing psychological relief through the open expression of strong emotions; causing catharsis.